c410-f3r/wtx/wtx-docs/src/database-client/encrypted-connections.md

 Then you need to place these certificates in the container at the specified location ***AND*** set the same files as read-only for the current user.
 As far as I can tell, there are three possible ways.

 1. Create a custom Docker image.
-2. List a set of volume mappings along side some initial script.
+2. List a set of volume mappings alongside some initial script.
 3. Inline certificates in `docker-entrypoint-initdb.d`

 Let's use option 3 for the sake of simplicity with a script named `setup.sh`.